GuillemAmatCastello/Natural_Language_Processing/README.md

 # Natural Language Processing

-Repository for the Natural Language Processing elective course of MIDS at Duke University.
+Repository for the Natural Language Processing (ECE 684) elective course of MIDS at Duke University.
 <br>
 <br>